WELCOME

 (12 pages)

-Belgium in 1822, pursued his higher music education in Paris and went on to
+1822, pursued an advanced music education in Paris and went on to secure a

-make his career at the Conservatoire as professor of organ, and later of
+career at the Conservatoire as professor of organ, and later as professor of

-music composition, in addition to his extensive musical activities at the
+music composition, in addition to his extensive ongoing musical activities

 Late in his career, the composer received a commission to write a set of